JamesKindon/jkindon.github.io/blog/_posts/2023-09-21-hydejack-github-pages-docker-containers.md

 Some time consuming P-I-T-A components that I had to deal with:

 -  I had skimped on image sizing for a long time on my old blog theme, and nested the image within the post excerpt in markdown to help with rendering the size.
 This was nasty when moving to a new theme, and I had to fix it.
 This meant touching every post and making sure that I had an appropriate sized image.
 Painful.
 I highly suggest the awesome [Unsplash](https://unsplash.com/) site for free high definition images.
 -  There were some nasty issues with the default view in Hydejack refusing to "excerpt-compact" properly.
 This meant that every post was fully expanded on the landing page.
 I have absolutely no idea what in the world was causing it, I am convinced there was some rubbish in my posts historically as the example post templates played fine and I could port old content into new post template and life was good.
 Scrap that for manual rubbish.
-I simply used an <!--excerpt--> tag as the opening piece of my posts which did the job.
+I simply used an "excerpt" tag as the opening piece of my posts which did the job.
 -  Trying to figure out how to use forms was fun initially, but following along with the integration of [unstatic-forms with Hugo](https://un-static.com/how-to/add-hugo-contact-form/) was spot on.
 Job done on the markdown pro theme (you can dump this straight into markdown).

 ## Cutting over Github Pages